-(4) Community water systems using a chemical disinfectant or that deliver water that has been treated with a chemical disinfectant shall comply with the minimum disinfectant residual specified in § 109.710 (relating to disinfectant residual in the distribution system).
+(46) Community water systems using a chemical disinfectant or that deliver water that has been treated with a chemical disinfectant shall comply with the minimum RESIDUAL disinfectant CONCENTRATION specified in § 109.710 (relating to disinfectant residual in the distribution system).

-(5) Nontransient noncommunity water systems that have installed chemical disinfection and transient noncommunity water systems that have installed chemical disinfection in accordance with paragraph (1) or § 109.1302(b) (relating to treatment technique requirements) shall comply with the minimum disinfectant residual specified in § 109.710.
+(57) Nontransient noncommunity water systems that have installed chemical disinfection and transient noncommunity water systems that have installed chemical disinfection in accordance with paragraph (1) or § 109.1302(b) (relating to treatment technique requirements) shall comply with the minimum RESIDUAL disinfectant CONCENTRATION specified in § 109.710.